BeamMP/Docs/docs/en/FAQ/How-to-deactivate-mods.md

 ## How can I fix this?

-There are 2 options to do this.
+There are 3 options to do this.
+1. Deactivate all mods besides 'multiplayerbeammp' .
-1. If for some reason you cant deactivate all mods trough the ingame Repo, then open your mods folder and delete all mods permanently.
-Alternatively you can
+2. If for some reason you cant deactivate all mods trough the ingame Repo, open your mods folder in the file explorer and delete all mods permanently.
+Alternatively you can try option 3.
-2. Open the BeamNG.Drive userfolder and rename the folder of the latest version (e.g. 0.34) to for example 0.xx_OLD (0.34_OLD).
+3. Open the BeamNG.Drive userfolder and rename the folder of the latest version (e.g. 0.34) to for example 0.xx_OLD (0.34_OLD).
-Make sure BeamNG.Drive is closed during either process!
+Make sure BeamNG.Drive is closed during Option 2 and 3!
 After you are done, start BeamNG.Drive via the BeamMP-Launcher and you should have 'multiplayerbeammp' as your only enabled mod available in the repository as well as the button on the Main Menu to enter BeamMP.

 ## My settings and configs are gone!